Amsterdam, New York: Transportation

 Amsterdam is at the convergence of State Routes 5, 5S, 30, and 67.
 The New York State Thruway/Interstate 90 is slightly less than one mile to the southwest of the city.

 Amsterdam has passenger rail access provided by Amtrak.
 Three trains stop daily at the Amsterdam Station located off State Route 5 in the western part of the city.
+There have been past studies looking at the feasibility of moving the train station back to the downtown area, but as of 2026 there have been no official plans to do so.